The Assassination of Trotsky: Reception

 Reviewer Vincent Canby registered dismay at the rejection of this "very fine film" by critics.
-He reminds readers that The Assassination of Trotsky is not a genuine biopic, but "a movie about an event."
+He wrote that The Assassination of Trotsky is not a genuine biopic, but "a movie about an event."
 As such, "one doesn't come away from the theater full of someone else's ideas about Trotsky's place in Bolsheviks history, or about the ferment he caused among the Left Opposition of the 1930s and 1940s."

 Canby considers the integration of passages from Trotsky's professional and personal papers into the dialogue to be particularly evocative.
 A Shakespearian theme may be detected in Losey's treatment, in "the peculiar bond between the victim and his assassin."

 Making the general observation that Losey's oeuvre lacks "thematic continuity," critic Roger Greenspun at the New York Times praises The Assassination of Trotsky for its "audacity and imaginative density."
 Greenspun notes that there are numerous devices in the film "not to be excused, " among these the inclusion of "nostalgic Wordsworthian" excerpts from Trotsky's personal journals inserted into the script.

 The reviewer adds that the makeup artists transformed the actors with "extraordinary accuracy" to resemble the historical figures they portray.
 Greenspun adds that "none seems more accurate than Valentina Cortese as Natalia Sedova, Trotsky's wife.
 Her role is comparatively small, but I think it is the loveliest performance in the movie."

 The Monthly Film Bulletin wrote: "Disconcertingly, any summary of the bizarre circumstances of Trotsky's death – the old man, once a prime mover in great events, screened from the world behind walls and watch towers until his confrontation with his impenetrable executioner – reads like a parody of a Losey movie...the characters in Trotsky seem to belong to no specific place or time: their relationships are founded on no shared code or natural necessity, but on the absurd chances of war and on blind collisions arising from their attempts to heave obsessions into actions that will move and change the world outside."